LordRoop/P4-Ducks/README.md

 # Technicals on project summerized
 * Login system using Get and POST as highlighed in tech talk Running Code: http://76.176.48.196:5671/login
-* Evaluation using star rating system  using Get and POST methods Running code: http://76.176.48.196:5671/teachers?subject=Math
+* Evaluation using star rating system  using Get and POST methods Running code(WOW): http://76.176.48.196:5671/teachers?subject=Math
 * Web Api using twitter about the school district Running Code: http://76.176.48.196:5671 (Scroll down to see it)
 * Use of CRUD operation(Algo for CB): Running code:http://76.176.48.196:5671/profile
 * Elegant UI and HTML using extend(adressed from concern when you graded project last time) Running code: http://76.176.48.196:5671